joukos/pdfaq/README.md

 - To use MIDI input or output, first pick the correct device(s) in Paradiddle's menu, in Options -> MIDI
 - Then, enable either MIDI input or output **for each of the kit pieces** - just picking the MIDI device does not automatically toggle them on
-- When MIDI output is enabled, in-game audio of that drum is muted automatically, but it can be toggled back on
+- When MIDI output is enabled, in-game audio of that drum is muted automatically, but it can be toggled back on in the Audio tab of its settings

 ### :arrows_counterclockwise: Physical MIDI connections